From Casetext: Smarter Legal Research

 Despite that admonition, the TAC includes many of the same claims, albeit with factual enhancements.…

-This means that “[c]ounties and other local governments cannot be held liable under § 1983 for injuries…
+It is well established that "[c]ounties and other local governments cannot be held liable under § 1983 for…